-The highest mountain (9,717 feet) in Germany, this is the number one attraction in Garmisch.
-There are two ways up the mountain: a leisurely 75-minute ride on a cog railway from the train station in the town center, combined with a cable-car ride up the last stretch; or a 10-minute hoist by cable car, which begins its giddy ascent from the Eibsee, 10 km (6 mi) outside town on the road to Austria.
-There are two restaurants with sunny terraces at the summit and another at the top of the cog railway.
+The highest mountain (9,717 feet) in Germany, this is the number one attraction in the Garmisch-Partenkirchen area.
+There are two ways up the mountain: a leisurely 75-minute ride on a cog railroad from Olympiastrasse 27, in the town center, combined with a cable-car ride up the last stretch; or a 10-minute hoist by cable car, which begins its giddy ascent from the Eibsee, 10 km (6 miles) outside town on the road to Austria.
+There are two restaurants with sunny terraces at the summit and another at the top of the cog railroad.
 A round-trip combination ticket allows you to mix your modes of travel up and down the mountain.
 Prices are lower in winter than in summer, even though winter rates include use of all the ski lifts on the mountain.
 You can rent skis at the top.
 Ascending the Zugspitze from the Austrian side is cheaper and more scenic.
 The Tiroler Zugspitzbahn departs three times per hour from near the village of Ehrwald.
 The round-trip ticket costs €37.50 and buses connect

 the gondolas to the Ehrwald train station.
 There are also a number of other peaks in the area with gondolas, but the views from the Zugspitze are the best.
-A four-seat cable car goes to the top of one of the lesser peaks: the Wank or the Alpspitze, many thousand feet lower than the Zugspitze.
-You can tackle both mountains on foot, provided you're properly shod and physically fit.
+A four-seat cable car goes to the top of one of the lesser peaks: the 5,840-foot Wank.
+From there, you can tackle both mountains on foot, provided you're properly shod and physically fit.
 Or stop over at the Alpspitze, from where you can hike as well.